xiaotianliusky/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***
 ![image](https://github.com/xiaotianliusky/Interactive-Lab-Hub/blob/Fall2021/Lab%204/sketch_part_d.jpeg)

+1. Use springs under each pad that funtions as a real keyboard (with gravity).
+Use wires to connect with outer box of the sensor and Pi.
+2. Embed the sensor into a box-like machine, and tap directly on the capacity buttons.
+3. A folded keyboard that is full in keys and connected with outer wires to the Pi.
+4. A roll-up keyboard, and the control box (with Pi and sensors in it) is fixed at one end of the roll.
+5. A thin and small pad that connects with the Pi and sensors (may need extra button to switch the octave).

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+When I was doing the sketches, the first issue came up was that whether I should use the original buttons on the sensor or I should connected with other buttons.
+Considering that the sensor buttons are too small and close to each other, it will be not comfortable to press on it and it is easy to press the neighbour buttons in mistake.
+Hence I decided to hide the sensor and make the machine interact with users via extra buttons (keys).

-**\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***
+**\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\*** I chose the last to work on in the next steps.
 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+A thin pad is ultra convenient and light, that I envision this keyboard to be really fun and easy to bring.

 Build a cardbord prototype of your design.